g-clef/g-clef.github.io/lab/hardware.md

 #### OS

-I'm running vanilla Ubuntu 18.04LTS (server) on both systems.
+I'm running vanilla Ubuntu 18.04LTS (server...never run a UI on Linux if you can avoid it.
+That's a subject for another time) on both systems.